janrinze/miniatom/README.md

 Acorn Atom in minimal cofiguration for iCE40 HX8K ICOboard

 The Acorn Atom is a 1980's home computer.
 It requires very little resources.
-It makes a very good candidate for a minimal implementation on the HX8K.
+It makes a very good candidate for a minimal implementation on the ICOboard.

 --- Work in Progress ---